bahaidev/bahai-indexes/README.md

         "Prayer, hair does not invalidate", so that could optionally avoid showing duplicates (though admittedly not exactly duplicates based on difference of emphasis)

+## Lower priority to-dos

+1. Add JSON Schema for each schema and any fixed rules into an abstract schema